DM

 Division of Materials Research

-Director of the Division
+Director of DM

-The Division of Materials Research( DM) carries out research on various materials and substances, their properties, production processes, structural control, and the evaluation of their performance toward many applications, and also promotes development of device designs to integrate these materials into novel systems.
+The Division of Materials Research(DM) carries out research on various materials and substances, their properties, production processes, structural control, and the evaluation of their performance toward many applications, and also promotes development of device designs to integrate these materials into novel systems.

 In addition to research on the improvement of industrial materials, the utilization of resources, and the optimization of energy sources, the DM also promotes cutting-edge research on novel materials and nanomaterials that are expected to be useful in future energy systems, energy-saving devices, and advanced materials systems from a long-term perspective.